-- Unified Modeling Language (UML) - Information Engineering
+• Unified Modeling Language (UML)

-Data Modeling Diagram
+Create a Data Modeling Diagram

-• Integration DEFinition for Information Modeling (IDEF 1X)
+- Information Engineering - Integration DEFinition for Information Modeling (IDEF 1X)

 The notations can be interchanged by changing the 'Connector Notation' property.

 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams, and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.